The Best Chocolate Cake Recipe

-And if you’d like a little brown-eyed girl to go with your blondie, have I got a chocolate cake for you.
-Along with thriving, healthy kids, every mom deserves a knockout chocolate cake recipe to serve them when the mood strikes.
-It took me years to find mine.
+It took me years to find the best chocolate cake recipe, the one that we'd make again and again.
 Not uncharacteristically, it took exactly until I stopped thinking I was better than everyone else and opened my eyes and ears to popular wisdom.
 This cake is adapted from a 1999 issue of Gourmet, via epicurious.com’s most popular recipe of all time.
 Nearly 1,400 reviewers can’t be wrong.

-The cake is moist and just the right amount dense, with a tender crumb.
-In the original recipe, it’s frosted with a rich ganache, but I like it better with a lightly sweet raspberry whipped cream, which also has the distinct benefit of being pink.
-With all that to offer, you never know.
-It might even make your Mother’s Day a break-through-the-fog event.
+This chocolate cake is moist and just the right amount dense, with a tender crumb.
+In the original recipe, it’s frosted with a rich ganache, but we like it better with a lightly sweet raspberry whipped cream, which also has the distinct benefit of being pink.

 - 3 ounces bittersweet chocolate, chopped (I sometimes use Ghirardelli 60% chips to save on chopping)